GormlessIT/CMM007-Intranet_Systems_Development-LibMag/README.md

 <p>Role-based access for admins and users, login is based on username and password</p>

 <h3>Admin Page:</h3>
 <p>Book and user management (CRUD operations).
-Creating users includes an additional email field, which ensures uniqueness of user accounts (you cannot make multiple accoutns with the same email address)</p>
+Creating users includes an additional email field, which ensures uniqueness of user accounts (you cannot make multiple accounts with the same email address)</p>

 <h3>User Page:</h3>
 <p>User side searching, filtering and viewing available books</p>